jone1268/TumblrArchiveDownloader/README.md

 ```
 Can have variable usernames and filenames in same command.
 *-d* tag is optional.
 Default depth is 5.
 Add *-d* tag to change depth.
-Depth of -1 will go 100 pages.
+Depth of -1 get all pages of user.
 # Bash V6
 ```
 Usage: $0 tumblrUserName/textdocument